Gregory Baltoro 75

 Back and hip ventilation was one area where we felt the old Baltoro fell noticeably short.
-The padding was covered in fabric that soaked up sweat but didn’t dry quickly, and the small mesh cutout in the center of the back panel did very little to encourage airflow.
-Gregory has addressed this issue pretty well with their 2018 update: the sculpted back panel is now mostly mesh and includes plenty of openings in the foam.
-Even though our backpacking trip technically was in the middle of the Austral Summer, it wasn’t warm for extended stretches, but I am confident in saying that Gregory has made strides with the new design.
-Truthfully, very few internal frame packs excel at ventilation—Osprey’s Atmos AG is one notable exception—but the redone back panel and more breathable fabric along the hipbelt and shoulder straps bring the Baltoro in-line with many of its competitors.
+The padding was covered in fabric that soaked up sweat but didn’t dry quickly, and the small mesh cutout in the center of the backpanel did very little to encourage airflow.
+Gregory has now addressed this issue pretty well with a sculpted backpanel that is mostly mesh and includes plenty of openings in the foam.
+Even though our backpacking trip technically was in the middle of the Austral Summer, it wasn’t warm for extended stretches, but I am confident in saying that Gregory has made strides with the design.
+Truthfully, very few internal frame packs excel at ventilation—Osprey’s Atmos AG is one notable exception—but the redone backpanel and more breathable fabric along the hipbelt and shoulder straps bring the Baltoro in-line with many of its competitors.

 The Huemul Circuit was very demanding on gear: my Baltoro was strapped to and carried across two Tyrolean traverses, laid down on rough trails and rock-covered glaciers, and squeezed between (and sometimes pulled through) dense brush and trees.
 Through it all, the bag came out in nearly perfect condition.
 The pack body balances weight and durability with high-quality zippers and a mix of light 210-denier (D) honeycomb nylon and tough 420D high-density nylon.
 Moreover, the reinforced base still looks new (after a little scrubbing with soap and water) thanks to thick 630D nylon and a layer of foam cushioning.
 Even the mesh pockets feel substantial—a notable upgrade from the thin and open mesh on Gregory’s lighter Paragon—and haven’t picked up any snags or tears.
 All told, durability is one of the big selling points of this pack, especially for those that get out a lot and aren’t easy on their gear.

-With my 18-inch torso and 31-inch waist, I opted for a medium size in the Baltoro 75 and had no issues in getting an excellent fit.
+With my 18-inch torso and 31-inch waist, I opted for a medium size in the Gregory Baltoro 75 and had no issues in getting an excellent fit.
+For reference, the pack also is available in small (which fits 16-18 in. torso lengths and 27-47 in. waists) and large (20-22 in. torso length and 30-50 in. waist) sizes.
 The pivoting shoulder strap design does mean that there are only two pre-determined heights to adjust for your torso length, but this didn’t have a negative impact for me.
-And for those that need to mix and match torso and waist sizes to get an ideal fit, Gregory sells hipbelts and shoulder straps separately (the current pack’s replacement parts are called the “A3 Air”).
+Overall, most people should be able to get a good fit with the Baltoro.

 - Fantastic organization: the pack has tons of exterior pockets to distribute gear and the U-shaped access to the main compartment makes grabbing items that are stuffed away very easy.